 - Add the eggs one at a time, beating well after each addition.

 - In a separate bowl add the cocoa powder, red food gel, water and vanilla.
-Stir together until it looks like bright red toothpaste.
+Stir together until it looks like dark red toothpaste.

 - Add the red paste to the butter and egg mixture and beat until the ingredients are uniform in colour.